On Wednesday night a 33-year-old schoolteacher originally from Manitowoc, Wisconsin was killed in a boating accident.

 1. The death of a human being; 2.
 Caused by another’s negligence (failure to use reasonable care); 3.
 Remaining family members are suffering some monetary injury as a result of the death, and; 4.
 A personal representative for the estate has been appointed.

 The key element in a case like this is negligence.
-Was the operator of the power boat drinking?
+Was the operator of the powerboat drinking?
 Was he acting carelessly?
-Was he going too fast or operating where he shouldn't have been?
-Ultimately, this is a question for a jury, but based on the perliminary information it seems very likely that he was negligent in causing the terrible accidnet.
+Was he going too fast or operating where he shouldn’t have been?
+Ultimately, this is a question for a jury, but based on the preliminary information it seems very likely that he was negligent in causing the terrible accident.

-In a survival action, the personal representative may make a recover for the pain and suffering and the apprehension of death experienced prior to the death.
+In a survival action, the personal representative may make a recovery for the pain and suffering and the apprehension of death experienced prior to the death.

-The loss of a family member is always devastating, and a legal claim may be the last thing on the family's mind, but eventually this is something that every family may consider following the losss of a loved one.
+The loss of a family member is always devastating, and a legal claim may be the last thing on the family’s mind, but eventually, this is something that every family may consider following the loss of a loved one.

 If you have more questions about wrongful death, survival claims, or any other matter related to personal injury, check out our website or give us a call.
 We’ve been handling these cases for more than 15 years and we can answer your questions.

 To read more about this incident, click here.

 Turns out there may have been alcohol involved.
 According to witnesses, the operator of the powerboat, Richard Anthony Hicks, was going at very high speed after dark near Leschi.